jkobject/jkobject.github.io/_posts/2018-05-20-interviews-in-cambridge.md

 ---
 title: "Interviews in Cambridge"
 excerpt: "A few months ago, I went to Cambridge, UK, 🇬🇧 to participate to hiring days and interview for EMBL-EBI"
-category: "hirings"
+category: "University of Kent"
 tags:
-  - "Cambridge"
+  - Cambridge
-  - "PhD"
+  - PhD
-  - "Job Interview"
+  - Job Interview
-  - "Research"
+  - Research
 header:
  teaser: "assets/images/cambridgeitw.jpeg"
 ---